 The Burrow: Beyond Dueling: Fighting Fears in HP

-An original editorial by Demi Terceres
+by Demi Terceres

 I found the wording of this months topic fighting fears provocative.
 Although duels occur several times in the books, much of the fighting of fears is more subtle, and occurs off the battlefield.
 Gryffindors are known for their bravery, and this shows dramatically in the duel scenes in OotP.
 Yet my favorite characters are tested even more in their lives outside of this setting (except perhaps for Neville), and not all of them are successful.

 Ron, for example, confronts his fears in CoS, when Harry leads him into the Forbidden Forest.
 He follows the spiders even though he is afraid.
 Motivated by loyalty to Harry and a strong sense of duty to the school, he finds Aragog.
 Yes, he was violently sick after the encounter, but Ron still maintained enough wits to not only jump into the car but rescue Fang as well (pg.
 280, US hardcover).
 We could not ask for more.

 A deeper test for Ron comes in OotP.
 He grows dramatically by being on the Quidditch team.
 Instead of resigning, he hangs in there, embarrassing himself in front of the entire school.
 One of my biggest frustrations with OotP is that we readers missed Rons triumphant moment, when he thought to himself: you can do this! (pg.
 704).
 More important than winning the Quidditch Cup was Rons triumph over his fear.